Lingvistik/my-portfolio-website/README.md

 Home page main contact feature:
 1. Go to the “Home” page via navbar or clicking on the logo positioned left on the site
-2. Hover on the main image and verify that text appears
+2. Hover over the left image and verify that text appears
-3. Hover on the “Let’s Work Together!” button and verify that it changes background and font color
+3. Hover over the “Let’s Work Together!” button and verify that it changes background and font color
 4. Click on “Let’s Work Together!” button and verify that it leads to the Contact page

+Home page samples feature:
+1. Go to the “Home” page via navbar or clicking on the logo positioned left on the site
+2. Hover over the right image and verify that text appears
+3. Hover over the “Samples” button and verify that it changes background color
+4. Click on “Samples” button and verify that it leads to the Work page

 Work section - portfolio:
 1. Go to the "Work" page via navbar
-2. Hover on the images and verify that text on the images changes font color
+2. Hover over the images and verify that text on the images changes font color
 3. Click on images and verify that they open appropriate player
 4. Click on play and verify that it reproduces audio/video files